ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 ```

 Where:
-- The type `T` signifies any possible type under our "*definition*" of what can eb computed as a sum of elements.
+- The type `T` signifies any possible type under our "*definition*" of what can be computed as a sum of elements.

-But, wait a minute, how are we to implement this function?
-How can we tell the Scala compiler that, whenever we send a list of integers, it should compute the addition, but whenever we send a list of strings, it should concatenate the elements instead?
+But wait a minute, how are we to implement this function?
+How can we tell the Scala compiler that whenever we send a list of integers, it should compute the addition, but whenever we send a list of strings, it should concatenate the elements instead?

 Well, here's where type classes come in handy, but first, we have to take a look at implicits.

 ---

 # What are implicits?
-Implicits are a very powerful concept in Scala; they let the compiler **infer** about certain value, based on its type.
-This concept is a little confusing, so let us explain it with yet another example.
+Implicits are a very powerful concept in Scala; they let the compiler **infer** certain values based on their type.
+This concept is confusing, so let us explain it with yet another example.

 Let us imagine we have a very powerful function that computes the square of a given number: